opd-ai/webminer/SITE_GENERATOR.md

 ### ⚙️ WebMiner Integration

-The generator can automatically embed the WebMiner script into every generated HTML page with your pool and wallet configuration:
+The generator can automatically embed the WebMiner script into every generated HTML page with your pool and wallet configuration, **plus a beautiful consensual miner UI at the top of each page**.

 ```bash
 node generate-site.js \